Swiss-Polar-Institute/data-management-guidance/documentation/in_the_field.md

 ### Recording data by hand

-If collecting data in a notebook by hand, it is good practise to [digitise the data](#data-backup-and-digitisation) as soon as possible.
+If collecting data in a notebook by hand, it is good practice to [digitise the data](#data-backup-and-digitisation) as soon as possible.
 Digitised data files, metadata and documentation should be considered as valuable as any other data file: consider the [file name](#file-naming), [directory structure](#directory-structure) and [backups](#backing-up-data).

 #### [Backing up](#backing-up-data) or [digitising your data](#data-backup-and-digitisation)